DominicSherman/mobile-release-actions/tagging/README.md

 This action automates the versioning process for mobile applications.

-* Automatically write native app versions and build versions (build number on iOS and version code on Android)
+* Automatically writes native app versions and build versions (build number on iOS and version code on Android)
 * Manage app version for both platforms through GitHub or `package.json`

 ```mermaid